solita/solita.github.com/_posts/2020-06-12-coding-with-kids.md

 ![micro:bit](/img/coding-with-kids/microbit.jpg)

 I used the MakeCode that could also be found for Android and Apple as an app.
-Children might need some help in connecting the device to tablet and learning things like flashing the rom.
+Children might need some help in connecting the device to a tablet and learning things like flashing the board.
 Besides that, the actual coding could also be done yet again with scratch.
 As our first project, we did a simplified version of Flappy Bird for the device with these [instructions](https://makecode.microbit.org/projects/crashy-bird).
 All my kids were thrilled about that they could do such a thing, and because of that they have used a pretty impressive amount of time on playing Flappy Bird with 5x5 LED matrix.

 And that is not all.
-[Tech Will Save Us](https://www.techwillsaveus.com/) (that by my understanding has designed and created the micro:bit for the educational foundation) also provides extension kits.
-It seems that there are lots of interesting electronics that support coding hobby like [Arcade Coder](https://www.techwillsaveus.com/arcade-coder-home/), but also interesting electronics projects like building your own synthesizer that is at both times really fun and frustrating because it does provide infernal sounds.
+[Tech Will Save Us](https://www.techwillsaveus.com/) (which, as far as I have understood, has designed and created the micro:bit for the educational foundation) also provides extension kits.
+It seems that there are lots of interesting electronics that support coding hobby like [Arcade Coder](https://www.techwillsaveus.com/arcade-coder-home/), but also interesting electronics projects like building your own synthesizer that is both really fun and frustrating because it provides infernal sounds.

 ![synth](/img/coding-with-kids/synth.jpg)